-An Annual Power CRAC Surcharge rate, in mills per kilowatthour, will be calculated so that the Load Shaping Charge True-up rate and PF Melded Equivalent Energy Scalar can be adjusted.
-The Annual Power CRAC Surcharge rate is calculated by dividing the Power CRAC Amount by the annual forecast, made around the beginning of each Fiscal Year, of service under the PF Melded, IP, and NR rates and the sum of PF System Shaped Loads for the applicable year, in kilowatthours.
+An Annual Power CRAC Surcharge Rate, in mills per kilowatthour, will be calculated so that the Load Shaping Charge True-up Rate and PF Melded Equivalent Energy Scalar can be adjusted.
+The Annual Power CRAC Surcharge Rate is calculated by dividing the Power CRAC Amount by the annual forecast, made around the beginning of each fiscal year for service under the PF Melded, IP, and NR Rates and the sum of PF System Shaped Loads for the applicable year, in kilowatthours.
 For FY 2026 the sum of PF System Shaped Loads will not include that portion of PF System Shaped Load that has been converted from a Slice percentage to a non-Slice TOCA beginning October 1, 2025.
-The Annual Power CRAC Surcharge rate will be:
+The Annual Power CRAC Surcharge Rate will be:

-- (1) Subtracted from the Load Shaping Charge True-Up rate (GRSP II.E, Section 1) - (2) Subtracted from the PF Melded Equivalent Energy Scalar rate (GRSP II.R, Section 1(c)).
+- (1) Subtracted from the Load Shaping Charge True-Up Rate (GRSP II.E, Section 1) - (2) Subtracted from the PF Melded Equivalent Energy Scalar Rate (GRSP II.R, Section 1(c)).